MarshaC713/MarshaC713/README.md

 <img align="left" src="https://github-readme-stats.vercel.app/api/top-langs/?username=MarshaC713&theme=jolly"/>
 -->
+**Note:**
-**Note:** Most Used languages is only a metric of the languages my public code consists of and doesn't reflect full experience or skill level.
+-'Most Used languages' is only a metric of the languages my public code consists of and doesn't reflect full experience or skill level.
+- Jupiter Notebook is the IDE I have used for Python to display visuals, but also able to use Pycharm, VS Code and Atom.